70% of Webflow's team is remote and now they're able to support 100% of their remote team just like their on-site team.

 After we analyzed the usage of one of Webflow's stipends -- their Health & Wellness stipend -- we noticed their employees chose a wide variety of perks.

-Their team received 95 unique perks, in 36 health and wellness related categories, with 22 different gym memberships being used.
+Their team received 95 unique perks, in 36 health and wellness-related categories, with 22 different gym memberships being used.

 Compt meets the demands of a complex workforce through the power of lifestyle spending accounts.

-Instead of following the traditional method of HR-purchased perks, Webflow put some money in the hands of employees so they could buy the health and wellness, as well as continuous learning related, perks they want and need most.
+Instead of following the traditional method of HR-purchased perks, Webflow put some money in the hands of employees so they could buy the health and wellness, as well as continuous learning-related, perks they want and need most.

 Changing the purchasing process allows companies to offer more perks without increasing costs.
+That's a budget win for both HR and finance teams!

 With Compt, they were able to support their remote team -- 70% of their company -- just as much.